akaase/hw-09-class-vars-and-methods/README.md

 1. Add an instance method called `deposit` that accepts a number as an argument and adds that amount to that account's balance.
    `deposit` needs to be an instance method because it pertains to a *single, specific* account.
 1. Add an instance method called `withdraw` that accepts a number as an argument and subtracts that amount from the account's balance.
+   (What should happen if you try to withdraw more money than you have?)
-1. Add a *class method* called `create` that makes a new instance of `BankAccount` and adds the new instance to the `accounts` class variable so that we can find it again in the future.
-This method should return the new account object.
+1. Add a *class method* called `create` that makes a new instance of `BankAccount` and adds it to the `accounts` class variable so that it is kept track of.
+  `create` should return the new account object.
   `create` needs to be a class method because *at the time we run it* there is no *single, specific* account instance that we are working on.
 1. Add a class method called `total_funds` that returns the sum of all balances across all accounts in the `accounts` class variable.
    `total_funds` needs to be a class method because it *does not* pertain to any *single, specific* account.